Cornell-MAE-UG/fa25-portfolio-diysheth/_projects/ExtraCredit.md

----
 layout: project
 title: Extra Credit - ENGRD 2020
 description: Analyzing a device
 technologies: []
 image:
----

 # Heating Load Analysis of Duffield Hall (Cornell University)

-This report applies thermodynamic principles to a real system: **Duffield Hall**, a campus building at Cornell University.
-The objective is to estimate the heating power required to maintain a constant indoor temperature under winter conditions and to evaluate how outdoor temperature affects performance.
+ **Duffield Hall**, is an Engineering building at Cornell University.In this portfolio I am trying to estimate the heating power that is required to maintain a constant indoor temperature under the harsh winter conditions.
+I am also trying to evaluate how outdoor temperature affects performance.

----

 ## System Description